 The surrounding area is home to several wineries and breweries and many antique shops and malls.
 In addition to the accommodations in town, camping is also available nearby, at one of several state or national forest areas, as well as privately owned campgrounds.

 Lexington has a number of chain hotels, though the Hampton, an easy walk from Main Street, blends in to the city charm.
 Formerly the historic Col Alto Mansion (which is on the National Register of Historic Places), the reception building adjoins the 76 hotel room and also houses the breakfast room as well as 10 restored manor rooms.

 When you get hungry, there are a number of options to choose from, such as The Palms Restaurant, featuring “Classic American Fare,” and a regular schedule of live music and Macado’s, a casual, eclectic place popular with the college crowd.
 Niko’s Grille offers “Authentic Greek Cuisine” for breakfast, lunch and dinner.
 For dessert, you can’t miss with a stop at Sweet Things for homemade ice cream or Pronto for gelato or a pastry and coffee.
+Sweet Treats offers breakfast and lunch as well as a variety of baked goods including specialty cakes.
 If you are just looking for a quick pick me up, stop in Lexington Coffee Shop for gourmet coffee and homemade baked goods.